 » The official BROWN RECLUSE SPIDER - WEB

-The Brown Recluse Spider constructs their webs in a 1 inch area of a dark place inside your home.
+The Brown Recluse Spider builds its web in a dark area of 1 inch inside your home.

-Webs can be found in the surroundings of a house; in trunks, underneath stones, inside wood holes, bricks, under roofing tiles, in shadow corners of garages, laundries, behind or inside furniture, etc. The spider is sedentary, nonaggressive, it lives hidden during daylight, protected by the dark, and only attacks human when it happens to be caught inside clothes at the moment a person is getting dressed, or while a human is sleeping because of a sleeping roll.
+Webs can be found in the surroundings of a house, trunks, underneath stones, inside wood holes, bricks, under roofing tiles, in shadowy corners of garages, laundries, behind or inside furniture, etc. The spider is sedentary and nonaggressive.
+It hides during daylight, away from darkness, and it only attacks humans when it happens to be caught inside clothes at the moment a person is getting dressed or while a human suddenly rolls when sleeping.

 brown recluse spider web